Detecting ALP wiggles at TeV energies: Statistical tests for ALP wiggles

 \subsection{The $\chi^2$ test for irregularities}

 The ALP wiggles induced by photon-ALP oscillations will be perceived as ``irregularities'' in the photon spectrum.
 Thus, one can use as a probe the $\chi^2$ test,

-where $f_\mathrm{data}(E)$ is the measured binned energy spectrum (with photon-ALP oscillations if they exist) and $f(E)$ is the modelled spectrum (without ALP oscillations)~\cite{Wouters:2012qd}.
+where $f_\mathrm{data}(E)$ is the measured binned energy spectrum (with photon-ALP oscillations if they exist), $\sigma_\mathrm{data}$ is the experimental uncertainty, $N_\mathrm{bins}$ is the number of data points, and $f(E)$ is the modelled spectrum (without ALP oscillations)~\cite{Wouters:2012qd}.
 However, even though this method is statistically sound, it can only measure whether the photon spectrum is more irregular than statistically expected.
 In the simulated examples in this work we `model' instead the spectrum by fitting the function

-where $\beta(x)$ is a fifth order polynomial, to the unbinned spectra by minimising the maximum likelihood estimate (MLE) in order to isolate the effect of the wiggles in a model independent way.
+where $\beta(x)$ is a fifth order polynomial and $b$ is the spectral index\footnote{Due to the high degeneracy of the fit, we fix for simplicity $b$ to the simulated value. } to the un-binned spectra by minimising the maximum likelihood estimate (MLE) in order to isolate the effect of the wiggles in a model independent way.